-Section 19.(a) G.S.
+Section 19.(a).
+G.S.
 7B-323(e)-Petition for judicial review; district court.

 G.S.
-7B-323 provides a process for judicial review for determination that a person is a responsible individual for abuse or serious neglect of a child.
-An identified individual may petition the court for judicial review at any time if the review serves the interest of justice or for extraordinary circumstances.
+7B-323 provides a process for judicial review for determination if a person is a responsible individual for abuse or serious neglect of a child.
+An individual may petition the court for judicial review identified by the director as a responsible individual at any time if the review serves the interest of justice or for extraordinary circumstances.
 An individual identified as a responsible individual who (i) fails to petition for judicial review in a timely manner after notification, (ii) is determined by a court as a responsible individual after judicial review, or (iii) is criminally convicted as a result of the same incident is place on the responsible individuals list under G.S.
 7B-311.
-This list is provided by DHHS to child care institutions and agencies that provide foster care, child care, or adoption services to consider in determining fitness of individuals to adopt or care for children.
+This list is provided by DHHS to child caring institutions and agencies that provide foster care, child care, or adoption services to consider in determining fitness of individuals to adopt or care for children.